j5py/j5py/README.md

 ##### Data Collection

-Programming that allows for gathering information to track performance and identify areas for improvement, as well as conducting modification tests to optimize the user experience.
+Programming that allows for gathering information to track performance or identify areas for improvement, and conducting modification tests to optimize the user experience.

 ##### Penetration Testing